stat20/old-course-materials/lectures/04/index.md

   url: https://stat20.org/lectures/04/summarizing-categorical-data.html
 ---

 While the data frame is a natural format for storing categorical data for analysis, it makes it difficult to see broader trends.
-Counts and proportions can be used to summarize this form of data and they can be displayed effectively either in tables or bar charts.
+Counts and proportions can be used to summarize this form of data and they can be displayed effectively either in tables or bar charts.ts

 ### Key Questions